Equity: Uber sells its Eats business in India, Qonto raises, and Tesla says no – TechCrunch

 - Finally, a reminder as to why Uber is leaving Eats in India behind.
 Globally, Uber Eats turned $3.66 billion in GMV into $392 million in adjusted net revenue in Q3 2019.
 That wound up generating -$316 million in adjusted EBITDA.
 Damn.

-Equity drops every Friday at 6:00 am PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.
+Equity drops every Monday at 7 am PT, and Friday at 6:00 am PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.